EMarksCyr/Final_Project_Health_Outcome_Prediction/README.md

 ## High Impact Predictors and High Risk Groups for Negative Outcomes in the U.S.

 ### Initial Note
 Due to my work schedule overlapping with live lectures, I have been permitted to watch recordings in return for agreeing to carry out this final project alone.
-As such, there will not be GitHub branching or defined communication protocol, and each segment will be completed by me alone.
+As such, there will not be GitHub branching or a defined communication protocol, and each segment will be completed by me alone.

 ## Selected Topic: Behavioural and Environmental predictors of  physical and mental health